dustin10/VichUploaderBundle/docs/usage.md

         product_image:
             uri_prefix: /images/products
             upload_destination: '%kernel.project_dir%/public/images/products'
+            namer: Vich\UploaderBundle\Naming\SmartUniqueNamer
 ```

 This is the minimal amount of configuration needed in order to describe a
 working mapping.

 **Note:**
-> The default behaviour is using the original name of the uploaded file, it can
+> The old default behaviour of not defining `namer` (and so using the original name of the
-> override an old file with the same name.
-Please use a [namer](namers.md)
-> like `vich_uploader.namer_property` to avoid this issue.
+> uploaded file) is deprecated, you should always use a [namer](namers.md).

 ## Step 2: link the upload mapping to an entity